-Arguably, social media marketing is the best thing that happened to online marketing because of its ability to reach millions of people globally.
+Arguably, social media marketing is the best thing that happened to digital marketing because of its ability to reach millions globally.

 In many respects, social media is another PR channel and if you are serious about making social media work for your business, incorporate it into the everyday life of your organisation.